mtg101/register8_py/README.md

 Doing that in any high-level language is simple enough, but it's busy work.
 So I got Claude AI to generate me the initial register8.py file.
 It works!
 According to both me and the unit tests Claude created ;)

 So now I'm using that Register8 class to map out the procgen for Culture-64 game!
 Lots of LFSR deteministic pseudo RNGs, lots of seeds from names of systems/npcs/object, generating those things...

-All while learning how to use Python (interactive mode has already been really useful to quickly test the AI-generated class!).
+All while learning how to use Python!
+And by use I mean not just learning how an if statement looks in Python - I include things like interactive mode, how tests work, the cool f-strings.